 On this page you can edit the data for the selected provider or PBX telephony server profile.
-It is only available for the user role admin.

 Connection name or number

 Enter a name for the provider or PBX profile.
 This name is shown in the Provider/PBX list.
 To distinguish between different connections it should specify the respective VoIP service provider.